dvreeze/confused-scala/README.rst

 configuration file using system properties such as "config.file", "config.resource" or "config.url".

-Typically Confused-Scala would be used in the build flow of a Scala project, after the step that deployed the project's artifacts to some (private or public) repository.
+Typically Confused-Scala would be used in the build flow of a Scala project, after the step that deployed the project's artifacts to some (private or public) repository, if that is an acceptable approach (which very often is not the case, as mentioned earlier).
 One way to invoke the Confused-Scala tool would be to use `Coursier`_ to do it.
-To prevent installation of Coursier on the build server, a JAR-based launcher could be used, provided that Java 8+ is available.

-See the JAR-based launchers at `Coursier CLI installation`_.
+For that, see the JAR-based launchers at `Coursier CLI installation`_.
 These JAR-based launchers are executable JAR files (containing a shebang) that invoke a Java application (that bootstraps Coursier's functionality), so these JAR-based launchers can be used as if they were the "cs" command themselves.

 Then the Confused-Scala tool can be invoked as follows::

-    /path/to/coursier-jar-launcher launch eu.cdevreeze.confused-scala:confused-scala_2.13:0.2.0 \
+    /path/to/coursier-jar-launcher launch eu.cdevreeze.confused-scala:confused-scala_2.13:0.3.0 \
+      -M eu.cdevreeze.confusedscala.ConfusedTool \
       --java-opt -Dconfig.file=/path/to/app.conf -- <dep>

 where <dep> (possibly more than one such program argument, space-separated) could be a dependency like::